 Steps 1-4 refer to a Discoveree UE.

-Discoveree UE sends a Discovery Request message containing the RPAUID to the DDNMF in its HPLMN in order to get the ProSe Code to announce and associated security material.
+Discoveree UE sends a Discovery Request message containing the RPAUID to the DDNMF in its HPLMN in order to get Discovery Query Filter(s) to monitor a query, the ProSe Response Code to announce and associated security materials.
 The command indicates that this is for ProSe Response (Model B) operation, i.e. for a Discoveree UE.

 The DDNMF may check for the announce authorization with the ProSe Application Server depending on DDNMF configuration.